Before You Start

 After the Adoption

 The process does not stop with the adoption.
 Make sure you understand citizenship requirements and how to obtain documentation of citizenship.
-For more information please visit the After Approval section.
+For more information please visit the After Your Child Enters the United States pages.

 - I-130, Petition for Alien Relative